Science Technology Engineering Mathematics and Environmental Education Research Group

 Prof. Paul Hart

 Paul Hart is Professor Emeritus and Adjunct Professor of Science and Environmental Education at the University of Regina, Canada.
-He has authored and edited many books and journal articles, served on Canadian research awards selection committees and received local, regional, national and international awards for his publications, research, and leadership in the fields of education and environmental education.
-He has served as Executive Editor of the Journal of Environmental Education and on editorial boards for EE journals in several countries.
+He has authored and edited many books and journal articles, served on Canadian research awards selection committees and received local, regional, national and international awards for his publications, research, and leadership in the fields of education and environmental education (EE).
+He has served as Executive Editor of the Journal of Environmental Education and on editorial boards for EE journals.

 Dr. Robin Bellingham